5 min read

 Is there a faster way?

 The good news is, you don’t have to build your ad product from scratch anymore.
 Kevel provides a suite of ad APIs that make it easy to launch your own walled garden in just weeks.
 You get the customization of an in-house build with the speed of a third-party solution.
-Many non-traditional publishers like Klarna, Touchtunes, WeTransfer, and Slickdeals have used Kevel to build high-margin, scalable ad platforms.
+Many non-traditional publishers like Touchtunes, WeTransfer, and Slickdeals have used Kevel to build high-margin, scalable ad platforms.
 Contact us today to learn more.

 All ad tech in your inbox